 My advice is to know map reading and land navigation to the point that you could teach a class on it long before you arrive at Selection.
 For those that aren’t yet in the military, it may present more of a challenge but it isn’t impossible.

-The skills and terms that you should be very familiar include but won’t be limited to:
+The skills and terms that you should be very familiar with include, but won’t be limited to:

-- Azimuth and Back azimuth– Identify what it is, how it used and how to calculate it using the declination diagram.
+- Azimuth and Back azimuth: Identify what it is, how it is used, and how to calculate it using the declination diagram.
 What are the two ways it can be measured?

 My favorite map case had a built-in loop that I kept inside my shirt snapped to a D-ring on my shoulder.
 When I was moving and didn’t need it, it was easily accessible inside my shirt and was safe from loss.